 Improvements to pedestrian and cycle access over the River Ouse

-As part of the new road bridge over the River Great Ouse, there will be a walkway attached to the bridge that will face towards Ely.
-The walkway will link the Fen Rivers Way and Ouse Valley Way footpaths together, providing a new circular walking route for residents and visitors to Ely.
-It will also improve access to the River Great Ouse Country Wildlife Site and give new views of Ely and its surrounding landscape.
+As part of the new road bridge over the River Great Ouse, there is a shared use walkway attached to the bridge that face towards Ely.
+This will be open to foot and cycle traffic from 23 January 2019.
+The walkway links the Fen Rivers Way and Ouse Valley Way footpaths together, providing a new circular walking route for residents and visitors to Ely.
+It also improves access to the River Great Ouse Country Wildlife Site and gives new views of Ely and its surrounding landscape.

 If you need further information, please contact [email protected]